webforge-labs/webforge/docs/cli/add-new-command.md

 # Add a new Command to the Webforge CLI

+  1. create a new Test for the class extending Webforge\Framework\CLI\CommandTestCase
+    - refer to the section below for specific tests
   1. create a new Class: `Webforge\Framework\CLI\<yourCommand>` extends `Webforge\Framework\CLI\ContainerCommand`
     - you can overwrite setup() to instantiate some helper classes, or init
     - implement `getDescription` which returns a string describing the command